 Explanation: Hazardous waste should be dealt with, as far as practicable, in the area in which it was generated.
 This is consistent with the concept of generator responsibility and also reduces the opportunity for adverse environmental effects during transportation of hazardous wastes.
 The long-term needs for hazardous waste treatment and disposal in the Region must be addressed in an integrated manner.
-Although co-disposal in landfills has been the favoured method of disposal in the Region, landfills capable of treating hazardous waste by this method are likely to accept less and less hazardous liquid wastes (if any), and to require greater levels of pre-treatment.
+Although co-disposal in landfills has been the favoured method of disposal in the Region, landfills capable of treating hazardous wastes (if any), and to require greater levels of pre-treatment.
 Alternative means of treatment and disposal which could be investigated include treatment of hazardous wastes in a dedicated facility, incineration, and purpose-built co-disposal landfills.